Working from home 2026: HMRC tax relief explained

 Those who would like to cover extra needs, such as money you’ve spent on uniforms, tools or professional subscriptions, have the option to do so.
 To do this, fill out HMRC form P87 for working from home.

 In this case, evidence like receipts and other documentation is required.
-While keeping track of all your paper receipts may feel outdated (not to mention bad for the environment), it’s what HMRC requires to process your transactions.
+Whilst keeping track of all your paper receipts may feel outdated (not to mention bad for the environment), it’s what HMRC requires to process your transactions.
 Tip: Use Pleo's receipt scanner to store digital copies of your proofs of transactions so that you can find them easily.

 Who can claim working from home tax relief?